Author Tags: Health, Labour, Sex, Women

 Brooks has worked as a Managing Editor for New Star Books has served as Vice-Chair of the Vancouver Library Board.
 She is an online instructor in Women’s Studies at the University of British Columbia and has written freelance pieces for numerous magazines, newspapers,and more recently websites.
 She is keenly interested in issues facing writers including the age-old problem of making a living given new digital realities of ebooks, especially such aspects as royalties, publishing consortia and library borrowing models.

-Described as a novel, with an uncapitalized title, one hundred days of rain (Bookthug $20) is a journal-style compendium of 99 days in the life of a woman who struggles to raise her child while coping with a disastrous break-up with her female ex-partner and the estranged father.
-Promotional materials draw a comparison to Elizabeth Smart’s By Grand Central Station I Sat Down and Wept but Brooks’ repetitive descriptions of rain in the Lower Mainland, giving rise to the title, are less memorable than Smart’s classic tale of a woman being stranded in Pender Harbour, having a child out of wedlock, doomed to love an egocentric, married man, in a more conservative time.
-Lots of white space gives the heft of a novel, but the fractured narrative doesn't give rise to a memorable tale.
-The narrator’s harried life of coping is less dire than being marooned in a tiny, coastal hamlet.
+With an uncapitalized title, one hundred days of rain (Bookthug $20) won the 2016 Relit Award for best novel.
+It is a journal-style compendium of 99 days in the life of a woman who struggles to raise her child while coping with a disastrous break-up with her female ex-partner and the estranged father.
+Promotional materials draw a comparison to Elizabeth Smart’s By Grand Central Station I Sat Down and Wept but repetitive descriptions of rain in the Lower Mainland, giving rise to the title, are less memorable than Smart’s classic tale of a woman being stranded in Pender Harbour, having a child out of wedlock, doomed to love an egocentric, married man, in a more conservative time.
+The narrator’s harried life of coping is also less dire than being marooned in a tiny, coastal hamlet.
+Lots of white space and fractured narrative don't give rise to a memorable tale, but there's an underlying intelligence that serves as an original force.
 978-177-166-090-7

 Bad Jobs: My Last Shift at Albert Wong's Pagoda and Other Ugly Tales of the Workplace (Arsenal Pulp, 1998).
 Editor.